kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 ### 2) Change the names of KEPs

-The date-format in the name is not very human friendly and doesn't do anything for machines.
+The date-format in the name is not very human-friendly and doesn't do anything for machines.
 Instead, we propose to use the issue number of the enhancement issue as the KEP number.
 KEP names would now be:
 `1234-short-human-friendly-string`.
 This makes them easier to reference and